Skip to content

 cmake --build build

 The build step may take some time when run for the first time (~3 mins) as the Fortran code is compiled and then wrapped using f2py to create the Python libraries.
 Once this is completed the PROCESS Python package is then automatically installed using pip and should be ready to use on Linux.
-If the installation was successful the command process should be available on the command line.
+If the installation was successful the process command should be available on the command line.

 To rebuild, for example after making a change to the Fortran source, run cmake --build build again.
 Python-only changes are reflected immediately, as the cmake build script performs a development (editable) installation by default.